verticaio/hachicorp_vault_operations/k8s_ingress_certmanager_vault_pki/README.md

 ## What we want to achieve
                                                     PKI Production Architecture
 ![Screenshot](./images/vault_pki_production_arch.jpeg)
-For understanding this github repo every individual needs to know certificates, pki architecture, docker, kubernetes, ingress-nginx,cert-manager, vault pki-engine, vault approle auth  and bash scripting
+For understanding this github repo every individual needs to know certificates, pki architecture, docker, kubernetes, ingress-nginx, cert-manager, vault pki-engine, vault approle auth  and bash scripting.
+It is prepared for demo purposes.
+In Production environment you should use helm package manager for k8s deployments and also can use helm sops/git-secret for encrypt role_id in VSC.
+Other important case that you should consider an external Root CA to sign the intermediate CA. It is recommended solution from security perspective.

 ## Tools I use for demo purposes:
 [Kind](https://kind.sigs.k8s.io) - tool for running local Kubernetes clusters using Docker container “nodes”.<br/>